timamero/django-task-complete/README.md

 # Task Complete
-A task management application built with Django.
+A task management application.
 This project is in development.
+[View a demo of the current progress here.](https://fc-taskcomplete.herokuapp.com/) (user: testuser, pw: testpassword)

 ## Overview
-I created this project to learn how to create a full web application that includes user authentication and to practice writing tests for the models, views and forms.
-I used Bulma as the CSS framework.
+Task complete is a full web application built with Django that includes user authentication and and tests for the models, views and forms.
+The CSS framework used is Bulma.